-We recommend you remain vigilant to the possibility of fraud by reviewing your financial account statements for any suspicious activity.
-You should immediately report any suspicious activity to your financial institution.
-As a precaution, we have secured the services of Experian[®] to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
+While we have no indication that your information has been misused, we wanted to notify you of this incident and assure you that we take it very seriously.
+As a further precaution, we are offering you a complimentary one-year membership in Experian's IdentityWorksSM 3B.
 This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
 IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.
+For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the pages that follow this letter.

-We regret any inconvenience or concern this may cause you.
-To help prevent a similar incident from occurring in the future, SiteOne has implemented enhanced monitoring and alerting software.
-If you have any questions about this incident, please call 1-866-944-5454, Monday through Friday, between 8 a.m. and 5 p.m., Eastern Time.
+We regret any inconvenience or concern this incident may cause you.
+To help prevent something like this from happening in the future, we are implementing additional policies and electronic security features to enhance our security posture and increasing employee cybersecurity training.
+If you have any questions, please call our dedicated call center at 1-800-426-5298, between 8am to 5pm Eastern Time.